vic-ma/howtodismantle.github.io/_posts/2025-06-29-How-to-Build-a-Company-Newsstand-with-Just-a-SharePoint-List-(and-Peakboard-Magic).md

 Before continuing, make sure that you have read our [Office 365 data sources guide](/Getting-started-with-the-new-Office-365-Data-Sources.html).
 The authentication process is tricky, so it's important that you understand how to do it.

-We also have a separate [SharePoint lists guide](/SharePoint-Lists-in-Beast-Mode-Powered-by-Peakboard.html).
+We also have another [SharePoint lists guide](/SharePoint-Lists-in-Beast-Mode-Powered-by-Peakboard.html).
 That article is more general, while this article covers the following specialized topics:
-* How to handle rich text (formatted text with lists and other formatting options)
+* How to handle rich text (formatted text with lists and other formatting options).
-* How to combine the structured information of a list with unstructured media like images, taken from a SharePoint document library.
+* How to combine structured data from a SharePoint list with unstructured data (like images) from a SharePoint document library.

 ## The big picture